Recycling Market Development Program (RMDP) Background

 Program and Submission Guidelines

-Applicants should refer to the Recycling Market Development 2022 Grant Announcement and Request for Proposal Guidelines [PDF] for an example of last year’s complete proposal requirements and submittal guidance.
+Applicants should refer to the Recycling Market Development 2023 Grant Announcement and Request for Proposal Guidelines [PDF] for complete proposal requirements and submittal guidance.
+All proposal documents must be submitted online by completing State Webform 56936 and uploading the project proposal and supporting documentation.

 Submissions for RMDP grant funding must include:

-- Cash Match, including proof of available funding for total project cost
+- Cash Match (including proof of available funding for the total project cost)

-- If you are business purchasing equipment, Business Plan
+- If you are a business purchasing equipment, a Business Plan

 Incomplete applications may not be accepted for consideration.